Alfriston Clergy House countryside walk

 Walk in the footsteps of the artists and writers of the Bloomsbury Group as you follow our circular route to 600-year-old Alfriston Clergy House, taking in downland views along the way.
 Alfriston sits within the newly established South Downs National Park.

 Set off from the Willow's car park (just beyond the Market Cross on Alfriston High Street).
 Walk straight across the road and through the Dene car park and take a right turn (north) up West Street, which soon becomes a hedge-lined lane.
+There is no pavement along this section of the walk.
 Near the top, you'll reach the carved wooden calvary.
 Note how from here it becomes quieter, with the sounds from the village below carried off on the downland breeze.

-Cross the road at Winton Street and take the footpath, heading downhill over the field.
-The spire of Berwick Church is visible above the trees on the rise ahead.
+Cross the road at Winton Street and take the footpath, heading downhill over the field, following signs for the Vanguard Way national trail.
+Bear right, as the Old Coach road arises here and passes from the left of the path you are following.
+The path rises and falls through the centre of an arable The spire of Berwick Church is visible above the trees on the rise ahead.

 Go through the gate (over a small stream).
 At the bottom of the dip, the path climbs to the churchyard - almost entirely concealed by trees.
 On the hills in the distance to your right, barely visible over the brow, is the chalk carving of the Long Man of Wilmington.
 He looks out, in Kipling's words, 'naked towards the shires'.

 Leave the churchyard via the arched opening at the north-west end.
-Follow the path down into the village, taking the turning on the left uphill and passing the sign marked 'footpath only', leading past the buildings at Church Farm.
-Follow the track across the field, with the Downs parallel to the left, and watch nervy meadow pipits rising out of the grass.
+Turn right and follow the path down into the village, taking the turning on the left uphill at the white marker stone marked 'Berwick Church'.
+Take the concrete track passing the sign marked 'footpath only' leading past the buildings at Church Farm.
+Continue along the track with trees on your left and follow as the path passes between two arable fields (it can be muddy underfoot in winter).
+In the summer watch nervy meadow pipits rising out of the grass.

-Cross the field and take the turning right through the hedge opening, then go over the stile on the left and follow the field edge towards the village of Alciston's 13th-century church.
-Pass through the gate and take the path leading to the main street.
+Follow the field edge towards the village of Alciston's 13th-century church.
+Pass through the gate in the corner on the right and take the path leading to the main street into Alciston.

 Turning right along the road here leads to Rose Cottage Inn, a good stopping point for refreshments.
 Alternatively, keep to the route and turn left, passing the remains of a medieval dovecote and then the huge tithe barn.